skip to navigation skip to content

-The Organisational Theory & Information Systems PhD pathway
+The Organisational Theory and Information Systems PhD pathway

-Watch Professor Jennifer Howard-Grenville talk about the Organisational Theory & Information Systems pathway:
+Professor Jennifer Howard-Grenville talks about the Organisational Theory and Information Systems pathway.

 Hello.
 I’m Professor Jennifer Howard-Grenville, and I’m a member of the Organisation Theory and Information Systems subject group, and the lead for this pathway on our PhD programme.
 A PhD in the Organisation theory and information systems or OTIS Pathway at the Cambridge Judge Business School will lead you to an exciting and impactful academic career.